 At approximately 12 weeks, patients who are pregnant begin to endure a feeling of fatigue or generalized weakness.

 Beginning at 6-12 weeks, patients who are pregnant often begin to experience urinary frequency.
-This is due to the developing fetus causing increased pressure on the bladder.
+This is due to the developing fetus causing increased pressure on the bladder as well as an increased circulating blood volume.
+Meaning more fluid being pushed through the kidneys and elsewhere throughout the body.

 An increased size and fullness of breasts, along with tenderness or pronounced nipples is a presumptive sign of pregnancy occurring around 6 weeks as the mammary glands begin to enlarge and multiply in preparation for nursing.
 Keep in mind that women may also experience breast tenderness during menstruation.